 Relate web documents with the metadata that describes or links them;

 Compare semantic web based services with simpler approaches to resource description;

 Develop an XML-based prototype application involving the use of a dialect and document processing.

 XML processing in applications.
-Read and write XML.
-DOM.
-JDOM.
-JAXB.
-SAX.
-StAX.
+The standard interfaces DOM and SAX.

-Storage of XML: native XML databases, XML storage in databases object-relational.
+Storage of XML in native XML databases.
+XML storage in object-relational databases.

 Anders Møller, Michael I. Schwartzbach; An Introduction to XML and Web Technologies

 , Addison Wesley Professional, 2006.
 ISBN: 0321269667 Biblioteca

 Neil Bradley, The XML Companion, Addison-Wesley, 3rd Edition, 2002, ISBN: 0-201-77059-8.
 Biblioteca